lukechampine/randmap/README.md

 ## Caveats ##

 This package obviously depends heavily on the internal representation of the `map` type.
 If it changes, this package may break.
+By the way, the `map` type is changing in Go 1.8.

 The runtime code governing maps is a bit esoteric, and uses constructs that aren't available outside of the runtime.
 Concurrent map operations are especially tricky.
 For now, no guarantees are made about concurrent use of the functions in this package.
 Guarding map accesses with a mutex should be sufficient to prevent any problems.

+The provided Iterators are not guaranteed to uniformly cover the full permutation space of a given map.
+This is because the number of permutations may be much larger than the entropy of the iterator's seed.
+Nevertheless, the seed is sufficient to prevent an attacker from guessing which permutation was selected.